prezi/changelog/README.md

 Feature requests are welcome, bug reports are especially welcome, and pull requests are super welcome.
 Please make sure to use a feature branch in your fork.
 Don't look too hard for tests, there are none - not for a lack of belief in tests, but because the application is almost trivial.
+Please make sure you also update the README to reflect your changes.
+While you're there you may as well add yourself to the Credits section too :)

 ## Credits